Subscribe To This Site

 Choose a location where there is plenty of sun.
 This means at least 6 to 8 hours of direct sun each day.
 Make sure the soil is fairly rich with organic matter and adequate drainage is supplied.

 Plant the seedlings near the end of May when you know there will be no more frost.
 This is very important as basil does not grow well at all in the cold.
 It will take approximately 2 months until the basil reaches maturity.
-For a bushier basil plant, try trimming the basil leaves when they first begin to form - from the top of the plant.
-This will stimulate more growth and produce a healthier and bushier plant.

 Recipe uses for basil:

 Basil can be used in more than just Italian dishes, but you can never go wrong mixing a nice bowl of fresh tomatoes, chunks of fresh mozzarella cheese, hand torn fresh basil and a nice drizzle of olive oil and a dash of salt to go along with it.
 Give it a good stir and let the flavors have time to absorb and intermingle.
 Serve in a bright bowl to compliment the beautiful colors of the red tomatoes and the bright green basil.
-This is a perfect salad for serving with freshly cooked pasta served in your favorite large pasta bowl.
+This is a perfect salad for serving with freshly cooked pasta served in your favorite large pasta bowl

 Italian herbs: Rosemary